Things to Do in Grand Rapids With Kids

 You know you’re in Eastown when the streets turn to brick.
 This eclectic neighborhood is a great spot to spend the afternoon in Grand Rapids with kids.
 We recommend you bring the stroller.

-Start with coffee for the adults at either The Sparrows or Squibb Coffee Bar.
+Start with coffee for the adults at either Scorpion Hearts Club or Squibb Coffee Bar.

-Take a left on Lake Drive and treat the kids to a candy wonderland at Sticky Fingers.
+Take a left on Lake Drive and treat the kids to a candy wonderland at Sticky Fingers (1503 Lake Dr SE, Grand Rapids, MI 49506).

 Or if you want to bypass that ultimate sugar rush, keep walking down Lake and lunch at either Terra Bagel (best bagles in GR!) or That Early Bird.

 Eastown has a lot of great food, and cute shops.
 Rebel is picture perfect, quirky home goods.
-So is their sister store Commune.
-(Sticky Fingers is part of this family.)
+Find gifts at Yours Truly or Gallery 154.

 Give the kids a chance to run, climb and play with a pitstop at